Coffee...oh how we love thee. It's an eye-opener, a social elixir and a comforting ritual.

 Start with fresh whole beans and grind them right before brewing.
 (Sorry K-Cup fans.
 Coffee aficionados consider them the fast food of coffee.)

 That's because once whole roasted coffee beans are ground, gasses such as carbon dioxide start to escape from the beans, while oxygen gets ushered in, both of which can affect freshness and flavor.

-Use the grind thats the best match for your coffee-making method.
+Use the grind that's the best match for your coffee-making method.
 For an old-school percolator, choose super-coarse, as in bread crumbs; for a French press, go with coarse grind akin to sea salt; and for a drip coffee maker, use medium grind (think sand).
 For an espresso machine, use finely ground coffee.

 Use hot enough water by setting your coffee maker.
-Most drip coffee machines are set at 180 degrees, but 200 degrees is optimal because of hotter water yields more flavor, Steiman says.
+"Most drip coffee machines are set at 180 degrees, but 200 degrees is optimal because of hotter water yields more flavor," Steiman says.

-To maximize freshness for next time, store whole coffee beans in a sealed container, even just a Ziploc bag, anywhere youd likeon the counter, refrigerator or freezer.
+To maximize freshness for next time, store whole coffee beans in a sealed container, even just a Ziploc bag, anywhere you'd like—on the counter, refrigerator or freezer.

 What the Coffee Geeks Prefer

-Whats the best way to make coffee?
-Both Wilson and Steiman prefer French-press coffee, which doesnt use a filter.
+What's the best way to make coffee?
+Both Wilson and Steiman prefer French-press coffee, which doesn't use a filter.

-French press makes the best coffee there is, particularly if you start with great coffee, Wilson says.
+"French press makes the best coffee there is, particularly if you start with great coffee," Wilson says.

 The worst-tasting coffee is made with a percolator.
-No one should ever use one, Wilson advises.
+"No one should ever use one," Wilson advises.
 With a percolator, water boils and goes over the coffee grounds, again and again, producing a scorched taste.

 Going Cold Brew

 Instead, coffee grounds are steeped in room temperature or cold water for an extended period, typically overnight or 12 hours or more.
 In a coffeehouse setting, this process can take up to two or three days.

-Cold-brew is trending for good reason: Its fabulous, says Wilson.
-The mellow, sweet taste and reduced acid content have made cold brew a popular coffeehouse optioneven among those who dont enjoy the traditional hot brew.
+Cold-brew is trending for good reason: "It's fabulous," says Wilson.
+The mellow, sweet taste and reduced acid content have made cold brew a popular coffeehouse option—even among those who don't enjoy the traditional hot brew.

-Whats more, the cold stuff may be easier on your system.
-Since you dont use hot water you dont get as many chlorogenic compounds, which can cause stomach irritation, says Jason Sarley, associate editor of an online coffee connoisseur guide Coffee Review.
+"Since you don't use hot water you don't get as many chlorogenic compounds, which can cause stomach irritation," says Jason Sarley, associate editor of the online coffee connoisseur guide Coffee Review.

-I compare it to sun tea, says Kevin Sinnott, author of The Art and Craft of Coffee (Quarry), referring to putting tea bags in a container of water and placing the brew in the sun to steep.
-The goal of cold-brewed coffee is to keep the bitterness in check, although Sinnot notes that a little bitterness is a valid part of coffee.
+"I compare it to sun tea," says Kevin Sinnott, author of The Art and Craft of Coffee (Quarry), referring to putting tea bags in a container of water and placing the brew in the sun to steep.
+"The goal of cold-brewed coffee is to keep the bitterness in check," although Sinnot notes that a little bitterness is a "valid" part of coffee.

 Tasting cold brew leaves no room for error.
 In fact, coffee experts conduct cupping (coffee tasting) sessions by tasting samples at room temperature.

 The longer extraction process increases the caffeine in cold-brewed versus hot-brewed coffee, explains Sinnott.
 Traditional drip coffee contains approximately 65 to 120 milligrams of caffeine.
-Compare this to Starbucks 12-ounce cold brew, which clocks in at 150 milligrams.
+Compare this to Starbucks' 12-ounce cold brew, which clocks in at 150 milligrams.

 First, grind high-quality whole beans to the texture of sand.
 Add the ground coffee to cold water in whatever ratio you prefer; one part ground coffee to four parts water is a good bet.
 (That is, if you use 40 ounces of water, use 10 ounces of ground coffee.)

-The best way to drink cold brew?
-You can add milk and sugar as with traditional hot coffee, says Sarley, but good cold-brewed coffee is naturally sweet, so milk should be enough.
+"You can add milk and sugar as with traditional hot coffee," says Sarley, "but good cold-brewed coffee is naturally sweet, so milk should be enough."

 Coffee for Beauty